stonkpunk/my-npm-modules/ascii-raytracer/README.md

 ## With Custom Raytracer - Maze

-Note: move the camera up/back to see the maze (see the coordinates in the screenshot)

 ```javascript
 //here we additionally include a custom raytracing function [much faster than naive marching spheres]